 My child takes medication every day.
 How do you deal with that?

 There are three nurses at each camp who will administer all medications and oversee all treatments.
 Upon arrival at camp, you will have the opportunity to meet the nurses and review with the nurses the heath care needs of your child.
-Rest assured, if the nurses have any concerns about your son or daughter, they will contact you for further advice.
+Rest assured, if the nurses have any concerns about your camper, they will contact you for further advice.

 Where is this program being offered?